chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

 This is indeed the case.

-Actions performed in this way are more resillient against hallucinations or
+Actions performed in this way are more resilient against hallucinations or
 {{< sidenote "right" "knowledge cut-offs," -6 >}}
 A _knowledge cut-off_ is the point in time after which no information has been used to train the language model.
 In practice, this means the model